raz121991/TaskManagement/README.md

 Angular Task Management App

-This project is the frontend of a task management application built using Angular 18.
+This project is the frontend of a task management application built using Angular 18 in the client and .NET Core 8 in the backend.
 It provides a user-friendly interface for managing tasks, including features for adding, editing, deleting, and viewing tasks.